128technology/docs/docs/installer_cli_reference.md

 ### `import`

-The `import` subcommand is used to save software from other locations to the local repository, after which it will be available for future installation and/or upgrades.
+The `import` subcommand is used to save software from other locations to the local repository, after which it will be available for future installation and upgrades.

 #### Automatically find and import ISO

-With this option, the Installer will attempt search the local filesystem for a 128T ISO file, then mount it and save all of its software to the local repository.
+With this option, the Installer will attempt to search the local filesystem for a 128T ISO file, mount it, and save the contents to the local repository.

 ```sh
 install128t import --iso-hunt